TITLE: AmeriCorps Member

 - Pass Tuberculosis Skin Test

-- Clear a National Criminal History Check, California Criminal History Check, Criminal History Check in your current state of residence (if different than California), and National Sex Offender Registry check
+- Clear a National Criminal History Check, Pennsylvania Criminal History Check, Criminal History Check in your current state of residence (if different than Pennsylvania), and National Sex Offender Registry check

 - Served less than 4 terms of any length in another AmeriCorps State or National Program

-- AmeriCorps, Peace Corps or other national service experience
+- AmeriCorps, Peace Corp or other national service experience

 - Have experience volunteering with other community based or education programs

-- Commitment to YPI / Promise Corps mission and vision
+- Commitment to Promise Corps mission and vision

 - Interest in working with school-age children and teens